 2.)
 Take your photos at waist level.
 This is what real estate pros do when staging a home for sale.
 From the waist, or roughly three feet off the ground, you create a larger feeling space.
 I used this tip to excellent effect on the first Airbnb Experiment.

 3.)
-Remember your minimalist training, young jedi.
+Remember your minimalist training, young Jedi.
 Put the clutter away.
 Simple things count, like getting rid of a second trash can in the kitchen used for recycling.
-Just put the damn grocery bag under the sink!
+Just put the dang grocery bag under the sink!
 So obvious.